hashmi102/insurance-ml-prediction/README.md

 # Insurance Cost Prediction (Machine Learning Project)

-This project uses machine learning to predict insurance charges using features like age, BMI, sex, and smoking habits.
+This project employs machine learning to predict insurance charges based on factors such as age, BMI, sex, and smoking status.
 ## Folder Structureinsurance-ml-prediction/
 │
 ├── data